 Planning a wedding kind of sucks.
 There, I said it.
 But, it only really sucks in the beginning, when you’re completely overwhelmed with all of the decisions you need to make and you have absolutely no idea where to start.
 You can do anything you want to celebrate one of the biggest days in your life, and there are books and magazines that will tell you all about “etiquette” and “must-haves,” and they often encourage you to spend an exorbitant amount of money on details that your guests might not even notice.

 Forget ‘em.
 This is YOUR day.
 And just because expensive suggestions are made doesn’t mean you have to take them.
 One of the most important lessons I learned when planning my wedding was to go with my gut.
 If it didn’t make sense for the theme I had chosen, or as a reflection of us as a couple, I wasn’t going to do it.
 If leaving out a typical wedding detail meant being seen as “unconventional,” that was fine with me.
+Let's look at some typical wedding rules and why my advice is to throw them out the window.

 Six costly wedding rules brides should break: